Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.4.1
+- Reduced fuel consumption of the LiquidFuel & IntakeAir option for the Flex Fuel Power Pack due to its limited use environments.

 0.4.0
+Flex Fuel Power Pack
 - Flex Fuel Power Pack can now run on LiquidFuel & IntakeAir.
 It produces as much ElectricCharge as LiquidFuel/Oxidizer.
 Thanks for the suggestion, Geschosskopf! :)
+- Added exhaust effects.

+Buffalo Crew Cabin
+- Added a node on the top to help facilitate mounting the Flex Fuel Power Pack.

+M1-A1
+- you can now decouple the OmniWheel when it is surface attached as well as when node mounted.

+Rendering Performance
+- Improved performance and reduced memory footprint for resource distribution.
+- Improved rendering performancs of the Operations Manager.

 0.3.4
 - Updated the resource distribution on the Wagon parts.